baaahs/chat/chromebooks/README.md

 Hey I finally made progress on sanity.
 There are now playbooks that target a single machine, the name of which can be passed as a variable.
 So during development quick turns you might want to do something more like this:

-    ansible-playbook -K -e "the_one=debby" update_one.yml
+    ansible-playbook -K -e "the_one=sally" update_one.yml

+There is also a `setup_one.yml` file that can be used instead of the `chat_laptop_playbook.yml` file from above when you are setting up one machine at a time (which is probably a good idea to be doing).

 Notes on Inventory
 ==================